 Writing your wedding vows can be tough, especially when you’re hit with writer’s block.
 Not all of us are gifted with the ability to write stunning, eloquent speeches on the first go.
-Some people need pointers, fill-in-the-blank sheets and about a million rough drafts before getting it right.
-If you’re struggling to come up with the perfect things to say in your wedding vows, don’t worry, almost every bride and groom has been there.
-We’ve drafted a few questions to help you spur on the writing process.
-If you draw blanks or get some duplicate answers, don’t stress - just use what you can!
+Some people need pointers, fill-in-the-blank sheets and about a million rough drafts before getting their vows right.
+If you’re struggling to come up with the perfect things to write in your wedding vows, don’t worry, almost every bride and groom has been there.
+We’ve drafted a few questions to help you with writing your wedding vows.
+If you draw blanks or get some duplicate answers, don’t stress – just use what you can!

 Here are a few questions to ask before writing your wedding vows.